ministryofjustice/security-guidance/intranet/general-user-video-and-messaging-apps-guidance.md

 `OFFICIAL-SENSITIVE` is not a classification. `SENSITIVE` is a handling caveat for a small subset of information marked `OFFICIAL` that requires special handling by staff.
 You should apply the handling caveat where you wish to control access to that information, whether in a document, email, or other form.

 <a id="privacy-and-personal-information-\(data-protection\)"></a>
-### Privacy and personal information Data Protection
+### Privacy and personal information (Data Protection)

 Some communications tools expect to have a copy of your contacts list.
 The list is uploaded to the tool server in order to let the tool to function correctly.
 Think carefully about whether this is reasonable to do.
 Make sure that sharing your contacts list does not impact any one else's privacy in a negative way.

 Data protection legislation makes you responsible for personal information you work with.
 You must keep it safe and secure.
 In particular, you must follow data protection obligations.
-These include the Data Protection Act 2018 and the General Data Protection Regulation GDPR.
+These include the Data Protection Act 2018 and the General Data Protection Regulation (GDPR).

 Complying with personal information requirements can be complex.
 Don't hesitate to ask for advice: